- A password manager can simplify your life by storing all your credentials and sensitive data.

-Password Padlock is probably the most popular password manager on our list, and you’ve probably heard of it before.
+Password Padlock is one of the most password managers on our list.
+It’s very likely that you have heard of it before.

-This great password managing tool uses very efficient AES-256 encryption to keep your data safe.
+This great password management tool uses efficient AES-256-bit encryption algorithms to keep your data safe.

 You also have an option to backup and restore all your passwords to OneDrive, so you’ll never lose or forget any of them.
 That means you can backup your password on one computer and restore it on another.

 Managing passwords is very easy because they’re organized into categories.
 Besides, Password Padlock has no annoying ads and you can share your data with a Windows phone.

 This has been our rundown of the best password manager tools.
 Now you know what the market has to offer and can apply this knowledge to determine which tool fits your specific needs best.

 It is very important to make sure you use a reliable tool as data breaches have become regular problems.
 Hackers invent new ways to access sensitive information about your identity, financial accounts, legal documents, and more.

 If you want to know more about the security of the Windows operating system, you should check our article about the top 5 security apps for Windows.